Netpeak Spider 3.0: New SEO HopeUpdates

 - If URL is entered in ‘Initial URL’ field and the table is empty → Netpeak Spider will crawl entire website starting from this URL.

-- If URL is entered in ‘Initial URL’ field and there are URLs in the table → the program will crawl the website from ‘Initial URL’ field and will additionally scan URLs entered to the table using their outgoing links for crawling (interesting hack if you’d like to start crawling the website from different points).
+- If URL is entered in ‘Initial URL’ field and there are URLs in the table → the program will crawl the website from ‘Initial URL’ field and will additionally crawl URLs entered to the table using their outgoing links for crawling (interesting hack if you’d like to start crawling the website from different points).

 - If ‘Initial URL’ field is empty and there are URLs in the table → only URLs added to the table will be crawled (just like the old ‘List of URLs’ crawling mode).
 Of course, you will get the data only for URls with no results.